Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     6. Watch on the console until the node has successfully booted and the login prompt is reached.

-    7. If desired verify method of boot is expected.
-If the `/proc/cmdline` begins with `BOOT_IMAGE` then this NCN booted from disk:
+    7. If desired, verify that the method of boot is as expected.
+If the `/proc/cmdline` begins with `BOOT_IMAGE`, then this NCN booted from disk:

        ```bash
        ncn# egrep -o '^(BOOT_IMAGE.+/kernel)' /proc/cmdline